vintasoftware/playbook/development.md

 ___"Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand."___ To follow Martin Fowler's directive we try to code as smart as possible, check out how we do it:

 ## Boilerplate
 The use of our [boilerplate](https://github.com/vintasoftware/boilerplate) is standard when starting new projects.

 ## Environments

 ### Staging
 - Should be as similar as possible to production.
 - It's OK to delete the database (but do tell the client before doing so).
-- Keys should be the same as in production (.env).
+- Keys should be the same as in production (keep them in an untracked .env or .ini file so they are not pushed to the repository).
 If the third-party service supports test-API keys (like Stripe), use them here.
-- Like in production, developers need to receive errors via Sentry (configure it to send e-mails to the one responsible).
+- Like in production, developers need to receive errors via Sentry (configure it to send e-mails to the one(s) responsible).

 ## Server access information
 - Create a `DEPLOYMENT.md` file.